juliawabant/omdena-basic-nlp-workshop/exercises/simple_chatbot/README.md

 python run_chatter.py
 ```

+For RASA, code can be found in rasa/src folder.
-For RASA, in a dedicated environment :
+Please do the following in a dedicated environment moving to the rasa/src folder :
 Initialize your bot within your project directory with :
 ```
 rasa init